FREE SHIPPING on orders of $85 or more

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Weatherley have been found, including Wetherby, Weatherby, Wetherbie, Wetherbee, Witherby and many more.

 This web page shows only a small excerpt of our Weatherley research.
-Another 171 words (12 lines of text) covering the years 146 and 1461 are included under the topic Early Weatherley History in all our PDF Extended History products.
+Another 171 words (12 lines of text) covering the years 146 and 1461 are included under the topic Early Weatherley History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Weatherley Notables in all our PDF Extended History products.
+More information is included under the topic Early Weatherley Notables in all our PDF Extended History products and printed products wherever possible.

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Weatherley were among those contributors: